Long-Term Services and Supports (LTSS) Trust Commission Meeting

-Notice of adopted rules for WA Cares Fund
+Notice of CR-101 rules for WA Cares Fund

 On February 14, 2025, the Leave and Care Division filed a CR‐103 and adopted rules to implement a portion of Substitute House Bill 2467, which passed into law during the 2024 legislative session.
 The proposed rules implement a portion of the bill that was codified in RCW 50B.04.180 by defining “out-of-state participant.”
 The proposed rules also add additional program definitions, outline qualified individual requirements and determinations, and further align the WA Cares Fund and Paid Family and Medical Leave appeals processes.